benhenshaw/rhythm/doc/final.md

 ### The Timing Bar
 This mini-game contains a bar that indicates how accurate the players are tapping on the beat, on a meter of slow to fast with the correct timing in the centre.
 One piece of feedback that I received was that this bar looks like a 'charge-up' bar used in other video games, causing an interpretation that they should press their button when the dial on the bar is in the green area.
 They interpreted the bar to be giving instruction, instead of simply displaying state.

 Mid-session, I turned off the entire interface, and the player quickly realised that they needed to be focussed on the sound and not the bar.
 I learned that while I constructed the interface to help players learn how to play, it could increase confusion about what the focus was, and what they were expected to do.
+This was the inspiration for the assisting overlay mentioned earlier in this section.
 The final version of this mini-game displays only the heart beating with the metronome sound to highlight that the sound is the focus, and then introduces the interface when the player begins to struggle.

 ## Testing the Lungs Mini-Game
 This mini-game is meant to contradict the previous (Heart) mini-game by having the players do the opposite action; press together instead of alternating.
 This is confusing to players, but as with the previous, an overlay appears after some time to help guide them.
-I felt that players were not deterred by the lack of understanding of this mini-game, and enjoyed persevering and learning how it worked.
+I felt that players were not deterred by the lack of understanding of this mini-game, and enjoyed persevering and learning what they needed to do to succeed.

 ## Testing the Digestion Mini-Game
 This mini-game focusses on the player's ability to keep time in a less common signature.
 Those who did play this game found it more difficult, some found it too difficult to complete.
-I added some sound cues to help players understand the order in which they must tap.
+I added some sound cues to help players understand the order in which they must tap, which helped players know who's turn it was to tap, but not in keeping time correctly.
+After testing, I felt that this mini-game may be more difficult than the others, especially for players without a musical background.

 \newpage